andreduvoisin/SimCity201/README.md

 S: Creates a city with extra workers.
 Fire these workers in the People tab

 ####Properties Tab
-*Selectively open/close workplaces
++Selectively open/close workplaces
-*View workplace summary information
++View workplace summary information
-*Manually set inventories for workplaces
++Manually set inventories for workplaces

 ####Trace Tab
 Filter print statements by type or workplace
-*Info
++Info
-*Errors
++Errors
-*Debugs
++Debugs
-*Warnings
++Warnings
 *Messages

 ####People Tab
-*Manually add people
++Manually add people
-*Fire people from workplaces
++Fire people from workplaces

 ####View Toggle
 The button at the bottom of control panel toggles between grading and beautiful view.